Snat3r/Snat3r.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   - IT and Platform Architectures
-  - Application Programming Interfaces (APIs)
   - API Strategy
+  - Design of Digital Technologies
+  - IS Complexity

 # Education to show in About widget
 education: